One dead after shooting on West Trade Street in Charlotte

 Around 4:30 p.m., Charlotte Mecklenburg Police Department and MEDIC responded to the 1400 block of West Trade Street, which is near the interchange with Interstate 77.

-The victim, whose name has not been released but is identified as a man, was taken to Atrium Health's Carolinas Medical Center, where he died of his injuries.
+The victim, 20-year-old A’mari McCaskill, was taken to Atrium Health's Carolinas Medical Center, where he died of his injuries.

+Police identify 21-year-old Algisa Clark Jr. as the suspect in McCaskill murder.
+Clark was arrested August 24 and charged with murder and possession of a firearm by a felon.

 It was not immediately known what caused the shooting.